wechaty/docusaurus/docusaurus/docs/puppet-services/donut.md

 - Provider: [@juzibot](https://github.com/juzibot)
 - Support & Feedback: <https://github.com/juzibot/donut-tester/issues>

+## Sunsetting Notice

+1. Starting in July 2021, Donut will not accept new application.
+1. Donut will be shutdown on Jan 1, 2022
+1. Donut will be fully shutdown by the end of 2022.

 ## How to buy(apply)

 Register via WeCom at [jukebox](https://qiwei.juzibot.com/user/login?isWechaty=true) and buy the token!
 Also you can get a SCRM system for free!